-Welcome to the Youth Services Department downstairs at the Bridgton Public Library!
+Welcome to the Youth Services Department at Bridgton Public Library

 If you haven’t been to visit us in a while, we invite you to bring your family to the library and explore this great space dedicated to children and young adults.
 We have areas for all ages to read, discover and learn.

 Our youngest patrons will find a great play space for imagining and exploring, and our teens will find a separate room designated as a quiet space where they can log on to their devices, read, or study.

 We look forward to seeing you!

 Tunes for Tots is every Tuesday 10:00-11:00am.
 For ages 0-4, this hands-on program includes a rotating collection of musical instruments, a take-turns sing-along, and usually a good old-fashioned parade of fun.

 Baby Laptime is a NEW event every Wednesday 9:30-10:00am for children 0-2.
 Songs, finger plays, board books, and bounces!
 Spend some quality time with your baby while meeting other caregivers and babies!
 Well behaved older siblings welcome!
 (They may want to bring a doll or stuffed animal so that they can participate too.)

 Lego Club is every Wednesday 3:00-4:30pm.
 Miss Samantha brings out her secret Lego stash to share with kids of all ages.
 Older kids like to teach younger kids how to make cool creations, and for the littlest members of our club we have a whole box of Duplos!

 Preschool Storytime every Friday 10:00-11:00am.
 This is a storytime for children ages 0-6 years.
 Following storytime we have a fun craft and healthy snack.
 No registration is required.